UConn and Eversource are pleased to announce that the Clean Energy Sustainability Innovation Program is being offered again for Spring 2025.

 About The Challenge

-Connecticut has committed to getting all its energy from zero carbon sources by 2040 and reducing statewide emissions by 45% by 2030 and 80% by 2050.
+Connecticut has committed to getting all its energy from zero-carbon sources by 2040 and reducing statewide emissions by 45% by 2030 and 80% by 2050.
 At the same time, the state has an ambitious Economic Development Plan to attract and retain a growing population, while supporting and generating inclusive economic opportunity within innovative and specialized industries.
 Both goals require a modernized electric power grid to integrate new renewable energy sources, meet the increasing electric demand and maintain reliability in the face of climate change.

 For this challenge, we ask students to either propose a campus-focused initiative (at any of the UConn campuses) or select a Connecticut municipality within which to focus their efforts.
 If a student-team chooses to focus on a UConn campus-based project, they will be asked to meet with Stan Nolan, Interim AVP of Facilities Operations, to understand the current energy demands and plans for UConn campuses.
 Those focusing on a municipality will need to review the town’s current environmental plans, meet with town managers, and discuss their current energy demands and solutions, and anticipated growth for their municipality.